 How a claim for collection could deliver you €0,5m

-In a collection summary judgment, William House XVIII B.V. demands an amount of EUR 500,000 from one of Van Omme & De Groot Participatiemaatschappij B.V.
+In a preliminary relief action for collection, William House XVIII B.V. demanded an amount of EUR 500,000 from Van Omme & De Groot Participatiemaatschappij B.V.
 The latter is one of the two directors of William House XVIII B.V.

 Claiming the current account receivable

-It follows from the judgment that an amount of almost EUR 500,000 was booked in a current account ratio between the director and the company.
-This means that the director has a debt to the company and that this debt was included in the current account.
+It follows from the judgment that an amount of almost EUR 500,000 was recorded in a current account relationship between the director and the company.
+This means that the director had a debt to the company and that this debt was included in the current account.

-The company wanted to enforce its claim in order to be able to finance an expensive legal procedure against a contractor.
+The company wanted to enforce its claim so that it could finance an expensive legal action against a contractor.

 The director resisted and refused to transfer the amount to the company, stating that:

-Three criteria that are important during a collection summary judgment
+Three criteria that are important during preliminary relief cases for collection

-In the event of a monetary claim in a summary judgment, each preliminary relief judge will act with restraint.
+In the event of a monetary claim in preliminary relief proceedings, each preliminary relief judge will act with restraint.